 In this case we have a simple dataflow performing a data quality check process.
-It contains Customers data coming in from an Excel Workbook Source.
-Then a Data Quality Rule is applied to validate data for error and warning checks and finally data is written to a Database Table Destination.
+It contains a Customers dataset stored in an Excel Workbook Source.
+Then, a Data Quality Rule is applied to validate data for error and warning checks and finally, data is written to a Database Table Destination.

-If you Preview Output for Customers data, you will see that some of the records for Region field and Fax field are empty.
+If you Preview Output for the Customers dataset, you will see that some of the records for the Region and Fax fields are empty.

-A Data Quality Rule is applied to identify null records in Region field as errors and empty records in Fax field as warnings.
+A Data Quality Rule is applied to identify null records in the Region field as errors, and empty records in the Fax field as warnings.
 Upon previewing its output you will see that the records that failed to match the rule have returned an error, denoted by a red warning sign.

 If you hover on these warning signs, it will show you the error message.

-Now, when we run this dataflow we want to know which records passed the validation check, which records failed the validation check, which records had errors and which records ended in only warnings.
+Now, when we run this dataflow we want to know of records which passed the validation check, records that failed the validation check, records containing errors and records that ended in only warnings.